syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 3. using Syncfusion.PresentationToPdfConverter;
 4. using Syncfusion.Pdf;

 **PresentationToPdfConverter** class is responsible for converting an entire Presentation or a slide into PDF.
-The below code snippet demonstrates how to convert a PowerPoint presentation to PDF.
+The following code example demonstrates how to convert a PowerPoint presentation to PDF.

 {% highlight c# %}
 [C#]

-//Open a PowerPoint presentation file
+//Opens a PowerPoint presentation file

 IPresentation presentation = Presentation.Open(fileName);

-//Create an instance of ChartToImageConverter and assign it to ChartToImageConverter property of Presentation
+//Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

 presentation.ChartToImageConverter = new ChartToImageConverter();

-//Convert the PowerPoint presentation into PDF document
+//Converts the PowerPoint presentation into PDF document

 PdfDocument PDFdocument = PresentationToPdfConverter.Convert(presentation);

-//Save the PDF document
+//Saves the PDF document

 PDFdocument.Save(@"SampleWithoutSetting.pdf");

-//Close the PDF document
+//Closes the PDF document

 PDFdocument.Close(true);

-//Close the presentation
+//Closes the presentation

 presentation.Close();